mohitpai/journey-optimizer.en/help/using/configuration/email-settings.md

 >
 >**Transactional** emails can be sent to profiles who unsubscribed from marketing communications.
 These messages can only be sent in specific contexts.

-When [creating a message](../messages/get-started-content.md#create-new-message), you must choose a valid channel surface matching the category you selected for your email.
+When [creating a message](../messages/get-started-content.md), you must choose a valid channel surface matching the category you selected for your email.

-## Subdomain & IP pool {#subdomains-and-ip-pools}
+## Subdomain & IP pools {#subdomains-and-ip-pools}

-In the **SUBDOMAIN & IP POOL DETAILS** section, you must:
+In the **Subdomain & IP pools** section, you must:

 1. Select the subdomain to use to send the emails.
 [Learn more](about-subdomain-delegation.md)